lanthora/candy/docs/index.md

 ## Usage

-Please ensure that the difference between the client time and the server time is less than 30 seconds.

 ```bash
 candy --help
 ```

+You can use command line arguments directly, or specify a configuration file, or use systemd service.

+Please make sure that the difference between the client time and the server time is less than 30 seconds, otherwise the authentication will fail.
+In order to avoid being detected, no error message will be returned.

 ## Stargazers over time